 Saute for an additional 5 minutes to soften the carrots and allow the flavors to blend together.

-Add in the red lentils, tomato paste and vegetable broth.
+Add in the red lentils, tomato paste, coconut milk and vegetable broth.
 You’ll need 4 cups of vegetable broth which is the same as 1 regular sized carton.

-Bring to a boil, reduce the heat to (very) low and let simmer, covered, for about 20 minutes or until all of the liquid is absorbed.
+Bring to a boil, reduce the heat to low and let simmer, covered, for about 20 minutes or until the lentils are cooked through.

-Transfer to a high speed blender with the can of coconut milk (you may need to do this in 2 batches depending on the size) and process until completely smooth.
+Transfer to a high speed blender (you may need to do this in 2 batches depending on the size) and process until completely smooth.

 You can use a food processor or immersion blender for this, but I find a high speed blender works best.
 I cannot recommend this vitamix blender enough, it was truly one of the best kitchen purchases I’ve made!